 It is one thing to read about the false nature of thoughts and emotions in the comfort of one’s armchair.
 However, it is quite a different thing to test oneself under the stressful prodding of day-to-day life.

 Rather than proceed, as I too often do, into the Forest of Esotery, I will remain in the Plains of Practicality.
-I have chosen to focus on the emotion of anxiety because it is such a central human experience.
+I have chosen to focus on the emotion of anxiety because it predominates my life, and as such, I have the most experience with it.
 However, the steps that follow can apply to any emotion.

 The steps and exercises are mere suggestions and are in no way meant to represent absolutes.
 There are a million ways to practice mindfulness just as there are a million ways to bake a pudding.